omslice/OpenEscrow/README.md

 - Small claims courts are flooded with deposit dispute cases
 - Many jurisdictions impose triple damages for improper withholding

+These issues are generally due to:
+- Lack of transparency or controls in deductions
+- No standardized documentation

 By leveraging blockchain:
 - OpenEscrow creates **transparent and trust-minimized** management
 - Reduces legal costs and landlord/tenant disputes